DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Schools* 30.4 (2013): 359-377.

-Hughes, H. *Lands of Shame: Aboriginal and Torres Strait Islander 'Homelands' in Transition*.
-Sydney: Centre for Independent Studies, 2007.
+Hughes, H. *Lands of Shame: Aboriginal and Torres Strait Islander ‘Homelands’ in Transition*, Sydney: Centre for Independent Studies, 2007.

-Hughes, H. and M. Hughes. *Indigenous Education 2012*.
-Sydney: Centre for Independent Studies, 2012.
+Hughes, H. and M. Hughes. *Indigenous Education 2012*, Sydney: Centre for Independent Studies, 2012.

 Hughes, P. and A.J.
-More. *Aboriginal Ways of Learning*.
-Adelaide: Paul Hughes, 2004.
+More. *Aboriginal Ways of Learning*, Adelaide: Paul Hughes, 2004.

 ———.
 ‘Aboriginal Ways of Learning and Learning Styles’, Brisbane:
 *Australian Association for Research in Education*, 1997.

-Human Rights Equal Opportunity Commission. *Social Justice Report 2011*,
-Sydney: Commonwealth of Australia, 2011.

-Hunter, B. ‘Indigenous Social Exclusion: Insights and Challenges for the Concept of Social Inclusion’, *Family Matters*, no. 82 (2009): 52.
+Hunter, B. ‘Indigenous Social Exclusion: Insights and Challenges for the Concept of Social Inclusion’, *Family Matters*, 82 (2009): 52.

 Huyer, S. and T. Sikoska.
 ‘Overcoming the Gender Digital Divide:
 Understanding ICTs and Their Potential for the Empowerment of Women’,